 Potential for further development of knowledge in this area is expected.
 To adjust to this perspective, TSLCA allows OEM or suppliers to propose an alternative owned methodology to define operational fuel cell efficiency loss, as long as it is validated by an independent third party expert on fuel cells.

-For operation on hydrogen for FCEV – amended to account for fuel cell degradation, the maximum efficiency loss should be to a maximum of 5% degradation over the life of the vehicle, i.e. in the case where FC [lifetime energy] >FC [max energy], where a fuel cell replacement will be required in any case:
+For operation on hydrogen for FCHV – amended to account for fuel cell degradation, the maximum efficiency loss should be to a maximum of 5% degradation over the life of the vehicle, i.e. in the case where FC [lifetime energy] >FC [max energy], where a fuel cell replacement will be required in any case:

+Equation 34

-EnCon AvLife= EnCon [Start]1- 10% * FCEV[lifetime energy]FC[max energy]2
+EnCon AvLife= EnCon [Start]1- 10% * FCHV[lifetime energy]FC[max energy]2

 Where:

-EnCon [AvLife] = average input hydrogen energy consumption in MJ/km over the entire lifetime of the vehicle.
+EnCon [AvLife] means the average input hydrogen energy consumption in MJ/km over the entire lifetime of the vehicle.

-EnCon [Start] = input hydrogen energy consumption in MJ/km at the start of the vehicle life (i.e. before any FC degradation), as defined in vehicle certification (i.e. before any real-world adjustments being applied).
+EnCon [Start] means the input hydrogen energy consumption in MJ/km at the start of the vehicle life (i.e. before any FC degradation), as defined in vehicle certification (i.e. before any real-world adjustments being applied).

-FCEV [lifetime energy] = Lifetime vehicle operational electrical energy requirement (i.e. fuel cell output, kWh) based on the input hydrogen energy consumption (in kWh/km), the lifetime activity (in km) and the average fuel cell efficiency (%).
+FCHV [lifetime energy] means the lifetime vehicle operational electrical energy requirement (i.e. fuel cell output, kWh) based on the input hydrogen energy consumption (in kWh/km), the lifetime activity (in km) and the average fuel cell efficiency (%).

-FC [max energy] = maximum energy delivered by the fuel cell (in kWh) over the defined service life (in hours) at the average fuel cell running power (in kW).
+FC [max energy] means the maximum energy delivered by the fuel cell (in kWh) over the defined service life (in hours) at the average fuel cell running power (in kW).

 NB: Fuel cell durability/service life is defined as based on the number of operational hours to 90% of original peak power rating, hence an efficiency loss of 10% over the life of the fuel cell = an average reduction in overall efficiency of 10%/2.

-The (i) maximum lifetime energy that can be delivered by the fuel cell before reaching 10% degradation (FC [max energy]), and (ii) fuel cell electric vehicle lifetime energy requirements (FCEV [lifetime energy]) are calculated as follows:
+The (i) maximum lifetime energy that can be delivered by the fuel cell before reaching 10% degradation (FC [max energy]), and (ii) fuel cell electric vehicle lifetime energy requirements (FCHV [lifetime energy]) are calculated as follows:

 (i) Fuel cell lifetime maximum electrical energy output (= FC [max energy]):

+Equation 35

 FC[max energy](kWh)=Fuel cell durability (hrs)* Fuel cell average running power (kW)